carnesen/coded-error/readme.md

 ```
 $ npm install @carnesen/coded-error
 ```
-The package includes both the runtime JavaScript files suitable for Node.js >=8 as well as the corresponding TypeScript type declarations.
+This package includes runtime JavaScript files suitable for Node.js >=8 or a modern non-IE browser as well as the corresponding TypeScript type declarations.

 ## Usage